-- History of frequent sun exposure, especially in childhood.
+- A history of sunburns, especially in childhood.

-- Decreased immune system, such as transplant patients and patients with HIV/AIDS.
+- A decreased immune system, such as transplant patients and individuals with HIV/AIDS.

 Melanoma may be seen at any age, but it is most often diagnosed during middle age.

-Sunlamps and tanning beds may increase your risk of melanoma, especially if they cause sunburn.
+Using sunlamps and tanning beds can increase your risk of melanoma, especially if they cause sunburn.

 Signs & Symptoms

-Melanoma usually occurs on areas of the skin that are exposed to the sun, but it may be found anywhere on the body, including the eye, mouth, and genital area.
+Melanoma usually occurs on areas of the skin that are exposed to the sun, but it may be found anywhere on the body, including the eye, mouth, and genital areas.

 - Men are most likely to develop melanoma on the head, neck, and trunk.

-- Women are most likely to develop melanoma on the legs and arms.
+- Women are most likely to develop melanoma on the legs.

-A helpful tool to help you identify a mole that may be melanoma is the ABCDE checklist:
+A helpful tool to help you identify a growth that may be melanoma is the ABCDE checklist:

 - A – Asymmetry: One half of the mole does not look like the other half.